 Moving wine from our cellar to a store shelf or restaurant wine list takes tonnes of glass and a good deal of cardboard.
 Until we’re allowed to offer fill-a-jug at the winery, we rely on bottles and boxes by the truckload.

-So, we choose wisely.
-90% of our glass is made within 500km of the winery – and almost half of it is recycled glass.
-We only place orders when we can get a full truck; that might seem like a small thing, but it saves duplicate trips and wasted fuel. (there’s more to this story in our carbon section)
+So, we choose wisely, where possible our glass is recycled glass.
+We also only place orders when we can get a full truck; that might seem like a small thing, but it saves duplicate trips and wasted fuel. (there’s more to this story in our carbon section)